zladkaskazkina/Member-app/README.md

 ## About app
 This app is used for user registration to membership in private organisation 'Be Family' (fictional organisation for study purpose).
 For frontend I used Vue.js with Vuex a Vue Router.
 For database and Rest Api backend I used Realtime Database from Firebase.
-For simple avavtar i used 3rd party Api https://eu.ui-avatars.com/
+For simple avatar i used 3rd party Api https://eu.ui-avatars.com/

 On the home page user have two possibilities:
 1. click on button 'Become a member' and go to registration page, or